olmps/memo/flutter/ARCHITECTURE.md

 null-safety approach, [`mockito`](https://github.com/dart-lang/mockito) is now using a codegen to mock, which we honestly think that [`mocktail`](https://github.com/felangel/mocktail) is a better alternative.

+If you are using `vscode` IDE, you can call the `Dart: Run All Tests` command to run all tests and get a report on the results.

 ### `utils/`

 Shared functionality amongst all test cases.